ibm-cloud-docs/citrix-netscaler-vpx/migrating-netscaler-to-las.md

 Your administrator must:

 * Confirm the current software version
-* Perform the necessary upgrade, including any required reboots
+* Perform the upgrade, including any required reboots
 * Validate system operation post-upgrade

-IBM Support is available to assist if you run into any issues with this process.
-If you need help, [create an IBM Support case](/unifiedsupport/cases/form){: external}, select `Citrix NetScaler VPX` as the topic, and provide the following information:

-   * Subject: LAS Transition - Upgrade Software Version
-   * VPX instance details, such as your NetScaler IP (NSIP), version, hostname, and serial if available.
+Starting 2 February 2026, IBM will open a support case for each VPX instance that you own.
+Use these cases to submit NetScaler activation request files and receive license activation files from IBM Support as instructed.
+{: attention}

+To view your support cases, log in to the IBM Support site at [https://ibm.com/mysupport](https://ibm.com/mysupport){: external} site and click **Cases > View your cases**.
+{: tip}

 ## Milestone 2: Installing and activating the new VPX license activation file in the GUI
 {: #transition-netscaler-to-las-ui}